patrontheo/PCSC-Eigenvalue-problems/README.md

 To view the documentation, open the `html/index.html` file

 ## Usage
+In order to choose which method to use to find the eigenvalue(s), the user can provide
+some options.
+The program can run without any options provided and will use the default
+options as reported below.
 * `--method` to specify the method used to find eigenvalues: power, inversepower, or qr.
 Default: power
 * `--filename` to specify the name of the file in 'data/' used as input matrix.
 Default: mat.csv
 * `--shift` to specify a shift used in inverse power method.
 Default: 0
 * `--error` to specify the error criterion used to stop the algorithm.
 Default: 0.0001

+As an example, the following command will read `mat.csv` in the folder `data` and use
+the shifted inverse power solver with `shift = 5.4` and the error criterion used to
+check the convergence of the algorithm will be set to `1e-5`:
+`./main --filename mat.csv --method inversepower --shift 5.4 --error 1e-5`

 ## Flow of program